 The story is reminiscent of one of the greatest hockey movies ever made: Slap Shot, and helps pace the gameplay as the user plays through the season.
 The season mode did feel a little repetitive as the game progressed, however the addition of game by game challenges, and the ability to play cooperative helps alleviate this concern.

-Much to the chagrin of any hockey loving fan, the one timer is also noticeably absent from this hockey game.
-This favoured way of scoring is unavailable to players, and will likely draw some criticism.
-While playing, I still had the ability to pass and shoot very quickly, however not in traditional one timer sense.
-I wonder if this was a design choice to reduce the overabundance of one timers that did plague a lot of the earlier arcade hockey games.
+Much to the chagrin of any hockey loving fan, the one-timer is also noticeably absent from this hockey game.
+This favored way of scoring is unavailable to players, and will likely draw some criticism.
+While playing, I still had the ability to pass and shoot very quickly, however not in traditional one-timer sense.
+I wonder if this was a design choice to reduce the overabundance of one-timers that did plague a lot of the earlier arcade hockey games.

 The violence aspect of the game is alive and well, and while professional hockey is moving away from the goon/enforcer type of hockey which is ingrained in the public notion of hockey, it’s still a fun and desired requirement for most hockey simulation games.
 Hitting players consecutively puts your team on fire, building momentum that allows them to skate faster and hit harder.
 Hitting and fighting is a big part of Bush League Hockey, and as the arcade feel is very similar to the old, the execution is a little clumsy for a game that boasts violence is key.